Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/07-update-item.md

 Again, this function will not run until a key is lifted after being pressed.

 ### Testing
-1. If your client and server should still be running; if not, restart them.
+1. Your client and server should still be running; if not, restart them.
 2. Refresh your browser, then type a number into the first field in step 12.
 3. If nothing in the database matches the id you've entered, you should see something like this:
 ![no match](assets/07-update-keylogger-fail.png) <br>